 Get ready to ‘historify’ all your favorite websites with just one click of the mouse.
 Historious aids you in finding the web pages you’ve previously visited and bookmark the desired ones.
 You can also search through content by typing words that might be accommodated on a particular page.
 This gem even keeps a cached version of the ‘historified’ page so that you can espy whole page snapshots when the need arises.

 If you want to settle for just 300 ‘historified’ sites, then it’s absolutely free of cost.
 But if you have a bigger appetite, there are monthly and annual subscriptions that are priced at under $3 and $20, respectively.

 7 – Licorize:

 Don’t start craving for the confectionery sort just yet as the social bookmarking website Licorize also boasts of hoarding quite a few goodies up its sleeve.
-It brings the ‘add bookmark with one click’ functionality to the forefront and provides other features such as multi-tagging, readability attributes and site thumbnails.
+It brings the ‘add a bookmark with one click’ functionality to the forefront and provides other features such as multi-tagging, readability attributes, and site thumbnails.
 You can also classify the information being stored for an easier searching experience thereafter.
-Furthermore, it has the ability to sync with Evernote, RSS, Instapaper, emails, Twitter, DropBox, LinkedIn and ReadItLater.
+Furthermore, it has the ability to sync with Evernote, RSS, Instapaper, emails, Twitter, DropBox, LinkedIn, and ReadItLater.
 Online magazines, bookmarks and more can be shared with loved ones and even the public at large.
-And similar to a few other alternatives to Delicious, you’ll have to part ways with cash and in this case it’s $20 which is just a one-time fee.
+And similar to a few other sites like Delicious, you’ll have to part ways with cash and in this case, it’s $20 which is just a one-time fee.

 8 – Springpad: